danwventura/csharp-dotnet-milestones/1-foundations/exercises/FND_KOANS.md

 ## DotNetKoans Exercise
 This exercise walks you through major concepts in C# and dotnet while introducing you to basic testing by having you complete small steps on your way to "enlightenment."
-Nobody likes this exersize, but it is an important step in leaning a new language.
+Nobody likes this exercise, but it is an important step in learning a new language.
-Koans are a series of puzzels designed to teach the contructs of the language.
+Koans are a series of puzzles designed to teach the contructs of the language.
 Some people understand the structure of the koans faster than others.
-If you don't understand ask for help.
+If you don't understand ask for help!
 The main point is that you learn the basic rules of the language and not just go through and get the answers correct.
-These will be a reference as you continue to learn C#.
+These will be a good reference as you continue to learn C#.

 ###Getting Started
 * Fork the github project from: https://github.com/CoryFoy/DotNetKoans